Mindfulness and Grief: How to Cope With Loss

 A final thought

-If you are grieving, staying present can feel like walking barefoot across broken glass.
+If you are grieving, staying present can feel extremely difficult.

 You do not have to be mindful all day.